onap/vnfrqts-requirements/docs/Chapter4.rst

 Integration and operation within a robust security environment is necessary and expected.
 The security architecture will include one or more of the following: IDAM (Identity and Access Management) for all system and applications access, Code scanning, network vulnerability scans, OS, Database and application patching, malware detection and cleaning, DDOS prevention, network security gateways (internal and external) operating at various layers, host and application based tools for security compliance validation, aggressive security patch application, tightly controlled software distribution and change control processes and other state of the art security solutions.
 The VNF is expected to function reliably within such an environment and the developer is expected to understand and accommodate such controls and can expected to supply responsive interoperability support and testing throughout the product’s lifecycle.

-* R-23740 The VNF **MUST** accommodate the security principle of “least privilege” during development, implementation and operation.
-The importance of “least privilege” cannot be overstated and must be observed in all aspects of VNF development and not limited to security.
+* R-23740 The VNF **MUST** accommodate the security principle of "least privilege" during development, implementation and operation.
+The importance of "least privilege" cannot be overstated and must be observed in all aspects of VNF development and not limited to security.
 This is applicable to all sections of this document.
 * R-61354 The VNF **MUST** implement access control list for OA&M services (e.g., restricting access to certain ports or applications).
 * R-85633 The VNF **MUST** implement Data Storage Encryption (database/disk encryption) for Sensitive Personal Information (SPI) and other subscriber identifiable data.
 Note: subscriber’s SPI/data must be encrypted at rest, and other subscriber identifiable data should be encrypted at rest.
 Other data protection requirements exist and should be well understood by the developer.
 * R-92207 The VNF **SHOULD** implement a mechanism for automated and frequent "system configuration (automated provisioning / closed loop)" auditing.